 129 Heath Road, Corinth, NY 12822

-*Must have a permit.
-Permits can be purchased at the transfer station with proof of residency/ownership of property.
+(Not sure if you must have a permit.
+Permits can be purchased at the transfer station with proof of residency/ownership of property.)

 - FREE: Town of Corinth Landfill

 - FREE: Town of Clifton Park Transfer Station (residency required?)

 - FREE: Town of Queensbury